 Recommended by Christine from The Traveling Pinoys

-Antelope Canyon is a slot canyon in Navajo Nation – a native American Indian territory that covers a part of three States: Arizona, Utah and New Mexico.
+Antelope Canyon is a slot canyon in the Navajo Nation – a native American Indian territory that covers three states: Arizona, Utah, and New Mexico.

-Antelope Canyon is a slot canyon in Navajo Nation – a native American Indian territory that covers a part of three States: Arizona, Utah and New Mexico.
+Antelope Canyon is a slot canyon in the Navajo Nation – a native American Indian territory that covers three states: Arizona, Utah, and New Mexico.

 While the lower canyon offers a more secluded tour and less expensive, the trail can be quite tricky.
-Antelope is also a decent drive away from Lake Powell, Horseshoe Bend and Grand Canyon which makes it ideal if you want to do an epic road trip in Arizona – if you are a photographer, it will give you one of the best photo session that you won’t forget.
+Antelope is also a decent drive away from Lake Powell, Horseshoe Bend, and Grand Canyon, making it ideal if you want to do an epic road trip in Arizona.
+If you are a photographer, it will give you one of the best photo sessions you won’t forget.

-This canyon is a must visit if you are in the US because it gives you the feeling of being in a different world – with its totally unique landscape that you can’t find anywhere else in the world
+It gives you the feeling of being in a different world – with its unique landscape that you can’t find anywhere else in the world.

 Fairbanks in Alaska